blues/sparrow-reference-web-app/README.md

 This repo contains a unit testing setup that primarily utilizes [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).

 **Unit Test Setup**
-The API routes require environment variables to be able to connect to Notehub, so we must also set similar env vars for the unit tests to run successfully.
+The API routes require environment variables to connect to Notehub, so you must set environment variables for the unit tests to run successfully.
 Jest test setup is handled by the `setupEnv.js` file inside of the `jest/` folder, and a local `.env.test.local` file is needed to supply those env vars.

 Before running unit tests, create a `.env.test.local` file at the root of your project, and add the following environment variables to it with the placeholders filled in: